jcvignoli/imdb-link-transformer/README.txt

 == Changelog ==

-Have a look to the [changelog](https://svn.wp-plugins.org/imdb-link-transformer/trunk/changelog.txt "latest changelog") to discover what amazing functions have been lately added.
+Take a look at the [changelog](https://svn.wp-plugins.org/imdb-link-transformer/trunk/changelog.txt "latest changelog") to find out the latest developments.
+Or for even more recent changes, visit my [GIT repository](https://github.com/jcvignoli/imdb-link-transformer).

-But broadly speaking:
+Major changes:

 = 3.0 =
-Major update.
+Major update, plugin vastly rewritten.
+Expected to be compliant with Content Security Policy.
 Too many changes to be listed.
-Check the changelog.txt.
+Check the [changelog](https://svn.wp-plugins.org/imdb-link-transformer/trunk/changelog.txt "latest changelog").

 = 2.1.3 =
 Changed the way to use highslide js (on Wordpress request, piece of code not GPL compliant); it is mandatory now to download the library from [IMDBLt website](https://www.jcvignoli.com/blog/wp-content/files/wordpress-imdb-link-transformer-highslide.zip "IMDBLt website") in order to get this damn cool window.
 Once the file downloaded, put the folder "highslide" into the "js" one and check general options in order to activate it

-= 2.0.8 =

-* Speed improvement
-* Brand new cache management
-* Admin interface iconized

 = 2.0.2 =